Auckland is undergoing fundamental change. Whether this is in transport, building the right types of houses, or even how our sewage gets treated.

 AT is set to decide on the transport mode that the link will use by 2020, with suggestions the lane could be light rail or more advanced bus technology.
 A further $60 million upgrade to the Puhinui station will transform it into an interchange station with plans that Botany departures can easily transfer to the airport with an overall travel time of only around 45 minutes.

-This is a transformational project on a similar scale to AMETI, which if built, would unlock the rapidly growing areas of Flat Bush and Ormiston.
+This is a project on a similar scale to AMETI, which if built, would provide choice to the rapidly growing areas of Flat Bush and Ormiston.

 City Rail Link

 City Rail Link (the CRL) is the most significant (and expensive) public transport project in Auckland’s history.
 What does it do?
-Well, it finally introduces underground rail lines to the CBD — with the plan being for trains to run between Britomart and Mount Eden Station.
+Well, it finally introduces underground rail lines to the CBD — which is even more significant than it dsounds.

 Serious plans for underground rail lines in central Auckland been knocking around since the 1970s, but only came to fruition in 2013 when a push by former mayor Len Brown finally led to support by the central government after stiff initial resistance.